 Check your connection, Error code 0x80072EFD

-This error manifests in Network connectivity issues from the Client to the Store Services.
+This error manifests in Network connectivity issues from the Client to the Update or Store Services.
 If you receive this message along with an error code 0x80072EFD, then it indicates that a connection with the server could not be established.

 Here are a few troubleshooting suggestions you could try:

 Using an administrator account on the affected machine, open the registry editor and navigate to the following key

-Right click on Profiles key and go to Permissions.
+Right-click on Profiles key and go to Permissions.
 Click Advanced.

 Now check the ‘Replace all child object permission entries with inheritable permission entries from this object’ and click Apply.

 Try connecting to the Store again and see if it helps.